AlexandreDdaCosta/olympus/README.md

 * [MongoDB](https://www.mongodb.com/) *(all server types)*

-MongoDB exists on all servers mostly as a "scratch pad" database, a place to temporarily store detailed data that is processed algorithmically or that otherwise gets regularly refreshed.
-An exception to this is the MongoDB database on the supervisor, which currently holds detailed equity pricing data accessible to all servers that can reach the back end API.
-Of course, this data is expected to be regularly updated, and pricing data is considered not critical for long-term storage since such data can be easily restored via external API calls.
+MongoDB exists on all servers mostly as a "scratch pad", a place to temporarily store detailed data that is processed algorithmically or that otherwise gets regularly refreshed.
+An exception to this is the MongoDB database on the supervisor, which currently holds external API credentials.
+These credentials include keys that regularly expire and require regeneration.

 * [Node.js](https://nodejs.org/en) *(supervisor)*